 Day 14: Monday 10 July, Tallinn

 - Pirita harbour – Song Festival Amphitheatre, Russalka Memorial, Forest Cemetery & Kadriorg Park

 We spend the morning in the Pirita harbour area, 7 kilometres to the east of the old town, which is a green band of beaches, parks, palaces (some dating back to the time of Peter the Great), museums and monuments.
 We visit the Song Festival Amphitheatre, site of the huge song festivals held regularly in Estonia, the ‘Russalka’ memorial in the form of an angel pointing out to sea to mark the loss with many lives of a Russian ship, and the beautiful Forest Cemetery, where Estonian notables are buried.
 We stroll through Kadriorg Park, whose centrepiece is Kadriorg Palace, built following Peter the Great’s visit to Tallinn in 1718 by Italian architect Niccolo Michetti.
 It is now home to the Estonian President.

 After briefly visiting the beach and boat harbour, we take a guided tour of the ruined convent of St Birgitta, destroyed in a siege in 1577 but still with one massive end-wall standing, and its extensive layout retraced.
 We return to the old town around lunchtime for a free afternoon.

-The tour finishes in Tallinn.
-Participants on the ASA ‘designated’ flight will transfer to the Lennart Meri Tallinn Airport to take their flight home to Australia.
+Our tour ends in Tallinn after breakfast.
+In the morning you will be required to check out of the hotel.
+Please contact ASA if you require assistance with a transfer to the Lennart Meri Tallinn Airport.
 If you wish to extend your stay in the Baltic Region, you may wish to consider taking the morning ferry across to Helsinki (contact ASA for further information).
 B